CR-53/Work-Day-Schedular/README.md

 Without refreshing the page, to ensure the date at the top of the page changed overnight and that the timeblocks background colour changed every hour, I added a new function which periodically updated the date & current hour every second.

 ## License & Copyright
-© Chris Roschi, University of Adelaide Coding Bootcamp
+© Chris R, University of Adelaide Coding Bootcamp